BME-MIT-IET/iet-hf2021-undefined-team/IVT_assignment.md

 ## Assigned Tasks

-Unit Testing
+- Unit Testing
-Design and Document manual testing
+- Design and Document manual testing
-Usage of Static and CI Techniques
+- Usage of Static and CI Techniques
-Usage of Sonar Cloud
+- Usage of SonarCloud
 .....